rx-angular/rx-angular/libs/template/docs/render-strategies.md

 The name **ConcurrentStrategies** implies that concepts of [react concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html) are transported into the world of Angular.

-ConcurrentStrategies implement [not yet released browser features](https://www.chromestatus.com/feature/6031161734201344) already today.
+ConcurrentStrategies implement not yet released browser features ([Chrome Canary postTask scheduling](https://www.chromestatus.com/feature/6031161734201344)) already today.

 Rendering can be executed with the frame budget [long task](https://developer.mozilla.org/en-US/docs/Web/API/Long_Tasks_API) in mind, prioritized at the level of `Component`'s or even `EmbeddedView`'s and provide an excellent tool to improve performance.